CMPUT301F21T33/RedSearch/README.md

 Work completed by each memeber for Project Part 3:
 * Balreet:
+  * Part 3:
    * Worked on Habits, and Habit Events (US 01, and US 02) ensuring there was testing and javadocs implemented
    * Worked on UML Class diagram
    * Integrated testing on GitHub
    * Worked on updating the wiki
+  * Part 4:
+   * blank
 * Emily:
+  * Part 3:
    * Worked on User class
    * Worked on UML Class diagram
    * Worked on updating the wiki and product backlog
    * Worked on Javadocs and UI
+  * Part 4:
+   * blank
 * Justin:
+  * Part 3:
    * Worked on implementing Firebase for the entire project and creating a class to allow easy access to Firebase
+  * Part 4:
+   * blank
 * Lauren:
+  * Part 3:
    * Worked on creating user interface
+  * Part 4:
+   * blank
 * Matthew:
+  * Part 3:
    * Worked on user profiles (US 03.01.01)
+  * Part 4:
+   * blank
 * Samantha:
+  * Part 3:
    * Addressed TA feedback from Project Part 2
    * Worked on Habits, and Habit Events (US 01, and US 02) ensuring there was testing and javadocs implemented
    * Worked on creating product backlog
+  * Part 4:
+   * blank